cisco-intersight/terraform-provider-intersight/website/docs/d/adapter_unit.html.markdown

 sidebar_current: "docs-intersight-data-source-adapterUnit"
 description: |-
 The physical adapter present on a server.
 ---

 # Data Source: intersight_adapter_unit
 The physical adapter present on a server.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `adapter_id`:(string)Unique Identifier of an adapter Unit within a Rack Interface.
+* `adapter_id`:(string)"Unique Identifier of an adapter Unit within a Rack Interface."
 * `base_mac_address`:(string)
 * `device_mo_id`:(string)
-* `dn`:(string)The Distinguished Name unambiguously identifies an object in the system.
+* `dn`:(string)"The Distinguished Name unambiguously identifies an object in the system."
 * `integrated`:(string)
-* `model`:(string)This field identifies the model of the given component.
+* `model`:(string)"This field identifies the model of the given component."
-* `moid`:(string)The unique identifier of this Managed Object instance.
+* `moid`:(string)"The unique identifier of this Managed Object instance."
-* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string)"The fully-qualified type of this managed object, i.e. the class name.\nThis property is optional.
+The ObjectType is implied from the URL path.\nIf specified, the value of objectType must match the class name specified in the URL path."
 * `oper_state`:(string)
 * `operability`:(string)
 * `part_number`:(string)